RalphBacon/PIR-ATMega328P-Deep-Sleep/README.md

 The video contains a structured walkthrough, circuit diagram and various verbal meanderings from me including showing you the current consumption both with and without the PIR unit.

+### MiniCore

+There wasn't enough time to talk about the **MiniCore** this week, but I'll include that the next time we look at this project's progress.
+It's very useful if you want to change the bare ATMega's clock speed, BOD, LTO and so on.
+We'll go through it next time.

 ## LINKS